LaKhDaR619/typeorm_tricks/README.md

 }
 ```

-i made a playground site to test out the tricks on: `playground url`

 for now we can add users and the system can asign random tags for each one

 ## Tricks